nolash/go-vise/README.md

 Template rendering is done using the `text/template` faciilty in the `golang` standard library.

 It expects all replacement symbols to be available at time of rendering, and has no tolerance for missing ones.

+### Runtime engine

+The runtime engine:

+* Validates client input
+* Runs VM with client input
+* Renders result
+* Restarts execution from top if the vm has nothing more to do.

+There are two flavors of the engine:

+* `engine.Loop` - class used for continuous, in-memory interaction with the vm (e.g. terminal).
+* `engine.RunPersisted` - method which combines single vm executions with persisted state (e.g. http).

 ## Bytecode examples